 - Software Architecture Management

 - Database Management

 Along with many other positions, each of these will begin as “software engineer jobs” before branching out into other fields.

 For each of the positions we have listed above, you will need to have knowledge of various programming languages and frameworks.
 However, many software engineers will choose to learn as many of the most popular programming languages as they can.
 This is a common mistake and one that you should avoid.

 Instead, in order to become a skilled software engineer, you should select a field that suits your particular skills.
-Then dedicate both time and energy into gaining more in depth knowledge of it.
+Then dedicate both time and energy to gaining more in-depth knowledge of it.
 Showing that you have mastered programming fundamentals will help boost your credibility.
 This makes you more marketable to potential employers.

 2. You Need To Branch Out After You Have Master One Programming Language